ThiagoDe/ThiagoDe/README.md

 - 🚀  Always working on some project or learning something new!
 - 🌱 I’m currently brushing up my skills in JS
 - 💬 Ask me about anything
-- 🎿 Hobbies other than coding : Snowbording🏂., Singing🎤 and Playing the Guitar🎸
+- 🎿 Hobbies other than coding : Snowbording🏂 Singing🎤 and Playing the Guitar🎸
 - 📫 How to reach me: t.migli.m@gmail.com
 - 🇧🇷 🇫🇷 🇺🇸 I'm a polyglot
 - 📝 [Resume](https://drive.google.com/file/d/11DJxMU7HIXJHryk8qpfGrNRXY_226psH/view?usp=sharing)